ptarmiganlabs/ctrl-q/README.md

    1. Setting the option to `append` will add the specified values to any other values already set for the custom property.
    2. Setting the option to `replace` will delete any already set values for the custom property and then add the specified values.

 In the example below 5 tasks will be updated: 3 based on task IDs and 2 based on the task tag "apiCreated".
 The values "Finance" and "Sales" will be added to the custom property "Department".
-Existing custom property values are preserver (i.e. the new values are appended to any already existing values).
+Existing custom property values are preserved (i.e. the new values are appended to any already existing values) by appending new values rather than replacing (`--update-mode append` option).
+If a task already has values for this custom property new values will be added without asking first (`--overwrite` option)

 ```
 .\ctrl-q.exe task-custom-property-set `